rsdoiel/stngo/reldate.md

 ## Negative increments

-Command line arguments traditionally start with a dash which we also use to denote a nagative number.
+Command line arguments traditionally start with a dash which we also use to denote a negative number.
 To tell the command line process that to not treat negative numbers as an "option" preceed your time increment and time unit with a double dash.

 ```
    reldate --from=2014-08-03 -- -3 days
 ```

 Will yield